Generalized theta functions, projectively flat vector bundles and noncommutative tori: Introduction

 \section{Introduction}

-In this paper we address the well-known intriguing and multifaceted relationship between theta functions and representations of Heisenberg groups (both infinite and finite~\cite{Matsushima,Mumford, Polishchuck}), from a blended complex differential geometric and noncommutative geometric viewpoint, possibly bringing in novel insights and, in particular, improving the treatment given in~\cite{Spera2015}.
+In this paper we address, in the simplest case, the well-known intriguing and multifaceted relationship between theta functions and representations of Heisenberg groups (both infinite and finite~\cite{Matsushima,Mumford, Polishchuck}), from a blended complex differential geometric viewpoint -- focussed on holomorphic vector bundles on 2-tori -- and a noncommutative geometric one -- involving (rational) noncommutative 2-tori -- possibly bringing in some novel insights and, in particular, improving the treatment given in~\cite{Spera2015}.
+Noncommutative geometry arose with the aim of studying singular objects, such as orbit spaces, generally intractable via traditional topological, analytical and geometrical tools (see in particular the comprehensive \cite{ConnesNCG}), and it is ultimately based on the transition from points in a topological space to functions thereon and thence to general algebras.
+Noncommutative tori provide a simple yet highly non trivial testing ground for carrying out such a programme.
+They appear naturally in condensed matter physics issues, see e.g.~\cite{Bellissard-et-al, Denittis} and they also implicitly crop up in the theory of projectively flat vector bundles over tori, see e.g.~\cite{Matsushima,Kobayashi}; it is precisely this aspect that is dealt with in the present work.
 Specifically, in Section 3, via a series of Propositions, we prove the existence of a representation of the noncommutative torus ${\mathcal A}_{1/\theta}$ ($\theta = q/r$, $q$ and $r$ being coprime positive integers) on the space of sections $\Gamma({\mathcal E}_{r,q})$ of a projectively flat \emph{Hermitian-Einstein} holomorphic vector bundle (or \emph{HE}-vector bundle for short) ${\mathcal E}_{r,q}$ of rank $r$ and degree $q$ on a two-dimensional torus.
 This representation will actually preserve the eigenspaces (``Landau levels'') of a natural Laplace operator (essentially, a quantum harmonic oscillator), hence, in particular, its holomorphic sections, thereby recovering the classical algebraic-geometric portrait.
-The vector bundle ${\mathcal E}_{r,q}$ itself, in turn, can be manufactured from a representation of ${\mathcal A}_{\theta}$ on its the typical fibre.
-Another representation of ${\mathcal A}_{\theta}$ on $\Gamma({\mathcal E}_{r,q})$, commuting with the representation of ${\mathcal A}_{1/\theta}$, is produced out of the parallel transport pertaining to the Chern-Bott connection on ${\mathcal E}_{r,q}$.
-The above developments bring in a vivid portrait of the Fourier-Mukai-Nahm (FMN,~\cite{Mukai,Nahm}) duality between ${\mathcal E}_{r,q}$ and ${\mathcal E}_{q,r}$ together with their respective Chern-Bott connections.
+The vector bundle ${\mathcal E}_{r,q}$ itself, in turn, can be manufactured from a representation of ${\mathcal A}_{\theta}$ on its typical fibre.
+Another representation of ${\mathcal A}_{\theta}$ on $\Gamma({\mathcal E}_{r,q})$, commuting with the representation of ${\mathcal A}_{1/\theta}$, is produced out of the parallel transport pertaining to the Chern connection on ${\mathcal E}_{r,q}$.
+The above developments bring in a vivid portrait of the Fourier-Mukai-Nahm (FMN,~\cite{Mukai,Nahm}) duality between ${\mathcal E}_{r,q}$ and ${\mathcal E}_{q,r}$ together with their respective Chern connections.
 Actually, all objects, representations and bundles, will come in (torus-) families (moduli).
 In Section 4, upon resorting to the well-known heat equation interpretation of theta functions (described via the so-called \emph{Coherent State Transform (CST)} of~\cite{FMN}) and further insisting on a noncommutative torus perspective, we present a ``matrix'' description of Matsushima's theory making again the above duality manifest.
 Finally, we prove that, as pre-$C^*$-algebras (and for the unique $C^*$-tensor product involved), ${\mathcal A}_{q/r}\otimes{\mathcal A}_{r/q}$ and ${\mathcal A}_{1/rq}$ are isomorphic.
 This will be a byproduct of a ``categorical'' reinterpretation of Gauss sums identities also shedding light on Fourier-Mukai-Nahm transform issues.
 Moreover, a vector analogue of the $\emph{CST}$ will be set up.
 The layout of the paper is completed by Section 2 -- gathering together background material from different areas in order to fix notation and to pave the ground for the successive developments in Sections 3 and 4 -- and by Section 5, pointing out possible applications and further research directions.